TheMadRuffian/EACbrightspaceDARK/README.md

 # Known bugs
 * Some text might be illegible.
 Temporary solution is to disable the overlay temporarily to view the text.
 * Attachments under Contents shows some grey stripes when viewing.
 Temporary solution is to disable the overlay temporarily to properly view the attachments.
+* Not tested in quizzes.
+Highly advised to disable the overlay before taking a quiz.

 # How to use it?
 * Install Stylus extension for Chrome or Firefox.
 Clicking here will take you to the respective addon places.
 Not available for Safari.